ghfazevedo/traderpros/README.md

 The the branch specific rates can be seen in the figure below.
 ![Tree with speciation completion rates](./outfigs/traderpros.SpCompRates.tree.png)

-You can compare with the trait evolution estimated [here]().
+You can compare with the trait evolution estimated [here]() with the HiSSE model.
 ![Tree with trait evolution](./outfigs/AncEstTree.cond.MAP.png)

 You can see the number of estimated speciation events on each branch.
+This results is also the maximum a posteriori species delimitation, if you had populations with unknown species assignments.

 ```R
 # Plot number of speciation events